 David J. Shea is the founding and managing partner of Michigan-based Shea Law.

-Mr. Shea recently has partnered with former Michigan Attorney General Mike Cox to file the first of more than 50 federal and state lawsuits in the country seeking to hold University of Michigan accountable for the sexual abuse of its student-athletes at the hands of its athletic team physician, Dr. Robert Anderson.
-For more information on this litigation, please click here: https://www.mikecoxlaw.com/victims-of-abuse-by-dr-anderson-of-university-of-michigan/.
+Mr. Shea recently has partnered with former Michigan Attorney General Mike Cox to file the first of more than 120 federal and state lawsuits in the country seeking to hold University of Michigan accountable for the sexual abuse of its student-athletes at the hands of its athletic team physician, Dr. Robert Anderson.

-Further, Mr. Shea was appointed to a team of lawyers serving co-lead counsel in the City of Flint Water Crisis Class Action – one of the largest class actions in history.
-Mr. Shea has also recently filed two major class actions against Oakland and Wayne Counties seeking compensation on behalf of residents who have suffered millions of dollars in losses from the unconstitutional taking of their property through unauthorized tax foreclosures.
+Further, Mr. Shea was appointed to a team of lawyers serving as co-lead counsel in the City of Flint Water Crisis Class Action – one of the largest class actions in history.
+Mr. Shea also was recently appointed lead counsel in a major class action against Michigan counties seeking compensation on behalf of residents who have suffered millions of dollars in losses from the unconstitutional taking of their property through unauthorized tax foreclosures (as held by the Michigan Supreme Court).

 Mr. Shea began his career as a member of a highly-specialized team at Plunkett Cooney representing Ford Motor Company and its interests as national counsel for the company’s broad range of complex product liability lawsuits.
 He and the team also represented many of the nation’s most recognizable national manufacturers in mass litigation/toxic tort matters involving such environmental issues as asbestos, cobalt, benzene and formaldehyde.